alexanderchuranov/Metaresc/README.md

 Macro `MR_HASH_STRUCT` takes two arguments `(type, pointer)` and returns unsigned integer value of type `mr_hash_value_t`.
-Non-serializable fields (declared as `VOID ()` or of types not known to Metadata) are not used for hashing.
+Non-serializable fields (declared as `VOID ()` or of types not known to Metaresc) are not used for hashing.
 Typed pointers and strings are hashed based on content value, but not a pointer value.
 Copies derived by `MR_COPY_RECURSIVELY` have identical hash values as an original object.